-Having been in the workforce for over thirty-five years serving in education, government, corporate, non-profit, and managed care, the pressures, and demands are all too familiar.
+Professionally, I've been in the workforce for over thirty-five years.
+I've served in education, government, corporate, non-profit, and managed care.
+Like all work, the pressures and demands are familiar to all of us.
 As professionals it can be especially complicated.
 Our perceptions often drive us to believe we are supposed to be able to handle it all with no room for error.
 Our environments can be equally unforgiving.
 Looking beyond the stress can feel impossible but that doesn’t mean it is.

 Towards the end of 2018 I made the decision to do what I love.
 For too long I had been striving after what I thought was the right thing to do according to the "rules".
 What others expected of me and what society defined as success – to get to the top.
 While it is true that the top can have a bigger view, that doesn't make it a better one.
 I was unhappy and frustrated with the system of care.
 I wanted to make a real difference and to stop jumping through hoops or make others do so.
 In January 2019, I returned to private practice with a goal of being a resource to clients by focusing on information exchange rather than psychopathologizing the human experience.